Pulse Generator V2.0-Ex • Data Sheet

 This explosion proof Pulse Generator is equipped with an inductive sensor for use in hazardous environments (1) according categories (2) ATEX 1G and ATEX 2G.
 Approval No.: PTB 99 ATEX 2219 X, marking: II 1 G EEx ia IIC T6

 For use in ex-proof areas an external intrinsic safety barrier has to be installed between Pulse Generator (gas meter) and the power supply (for example by the EDU) for galvanic decoupling.
+The intrinsic safety barrier must mandatorily be installed outside the EX zone.

 For selection of the gas meter model to be used in ex-proof areas: See footnote.